2000NewBooks/Java-to-Ruby-Translator/DevelopmentLogSloan.md

 it to recognize.
 Andrew recently implemented Hash recognition, although it doesn't actually translate them at this point.
 We may or may not implement hash translations, as there are quite a few things to add, and some are quite different from Java to Ruby.
 Our deliverable is completely done, and we have even done translations for all keywords besides Hashes.

+##5/13/2016
+We did some bug fixing, and I tested it a few times with different things.
+It worked decently well, although the final code threw a few compiletime errors, which we had to fix.
+These were mostly missing semicolons, unmatched brackets and stuff like that.
+I also added translations for simple comments just using a '#', which I don't know how we managed to forget these earlier (Either that or I'm just blind and now we have two comment translators).